Witness some of the world’s greatest art, created as an homage to faith and spirituality, on an amazing tour of the Vatican Museums.

 Vatican Museum and Sistine Chapel: Tour with Early Access

-Perhaps the pick of the bunch, this exclusive tour is limited to just 12 people and allows early access to the UNESCO-listed area a full hour before the doors are opened to the public.
-As such, the tour begins at 8am, exploring the extensive museums, laden with renowned works of art, before the space gets filled with other visitors.
-Naturally, by the time the tour ends three hours later, it will be much busier, but the chance to glimpse the works of Raphael and Michelangelo in relative peace and quiet is hard to pass up.
+Perhaps the pick of the bunch, this unique tour allows early access to the UNESCO-listed area a full hour before the doors are opened to the general ticket-carrying public.
+As such, the tour begins at 8am, exploring the fabulous art collection held in the Vatican museums, before the space gets crammed with other visitors.
+Naturally, by the time the tour ends two hours later, it will be much busier, but the chance to glimpse the works of Raphael and Michelangelo in relative peace and quiet is hard to pass up.
 From €75 per person.

 Vatican Museums Early Entry Tour with Buffet Breakfast

 Not one to be averse to the power of capitalism, the Vatican has a whole range of early access options, in fact.
 And this one, with the buffet breakfast included, is among the more popular.
 Start extra early to get a good breakfast in time for the early doors opening of the Vatican Museums.
 Breakfast items include cooked-to-order eggs, croissants and other pastries, and pancakes.
 Your guide will then take you through the Vatican Museums on a tour which ends at the Sistine Chapel.
 From €94 per person.